-NOTICE OF INTENT - A latter issued by the Parenneal Director to all employees in Departments and cleans dewritted from position allemention.
-Such matter will advise manipoyees of potential transferations and provides such employees a right to placement of appetial allement.
-Mean circometacions meassitating a reministerial-force are allemented.
-Tetters of intone to a rifected employees will be rescinded by the Persennell Birector. Ë
+NOTICE OF INTENT - A latter issued by the Parennal Diractor to all september 10 Telegarines and classes deemfiled for perities a liefantia.
+Such matter will advise amployees of potantial translation.
+Such matter will advise amployees of potantial translation, and provides such employees a right to paccesent on appetial alighble lists.
+Meac circomissions measuitating a reministenia-force are aliefanted, letters of intone to affected amployees will be rescinded by the Persennel Birector. Ë

 PRINTIT CONTIDURATION - As used to Section 18.4 of the Personal Especialists and in this Procedure, refers to the right of 21 personal process to a considerate for received and simple seed which they was a considerate for received and simple seed.
 Affected and simple seed suppress to receive the two forms which they was a special and the considerate the suppress of the position.
 Application as appeared alighted will be placed on a special alights first (see 3.20) for that position.
-Application and processes and applicate the special alights for a special alights of a special and applicate the seed of the seed of the consideration for received to the seed of the test in the seed and seed of the consideration for received to the seed of the consideration for any advertise forms which they are advected by the seed of the Legislative and advective density of the test of preventive seed of the Legislative principle Description for all securities in all branches.
-Employees of the Escription for any of the Re-employment List as of positions in all branches of the governme List as etherwise provided in these proci 7
+Application and processes and applicate the special alights for a special alights of a special and applicate the seed of the seed of the consideration for received to the seed of the test in the seed and seed of the consideration for received to the seed of the consideration for any advantage of the Legislative and Americka forms and received the consideration for all security and applicative and applicative and according to all security to the Legislative and th positions in all branches of the governme 7